marcelluscaio/BackAluraBooks/readme.md

 # Alura Books

 ## About

 This is an API for managing a bookstore's inventory.
 Built with Express.js, it provides endpoints to perform various operations related to books and authors.

+To run it, use the command "node app.js" on your terminal.

 ## Features

 - CRUD Operations: Perform Create, Read, Update, and Delete operations on books.

 ## Installation

 Make sure you have Node.js installed on version 18.
 Clone the repository and install the dependencies.

 ## API Endpoints:

 GET /livros - Get all books
 GET /livros/:id - Get a specific book
 POST /livros - Create book